tuckerweibell/recipe/src/unreleased.md

 - Add type definitions to enable support for EzButton to accept/pass through standard HTML button props (such as type, role, etc) to the underlying DOM element
 - Add support for [`forwardRef`](https://reactjs.org/docs/forwarding-refs.html) on EzButton and EzLink components to allow access to underlying DOM element
 - Support URL and client-side router links in [EzPageHeader](/components/ez-page-header/#page-header-with-breadcrumb-links).
 Closes issue [#60](https://github.com/ezcater/recipe/issues/60);
+- Add support for using components to define custom cell content in [EzTable](./components/ez-table#custom-cell-rendering).
+Closes [#92](https://github.com/ezcater/recipe/issues/92).
+Previously, the EzTable accessor allowed functions to be provided to define a template for custom cell content.
+By supporting Components instead of basic functions, we allow access to the full set of React features (state, life cycle etc) when rendering each custom cell.

 #### Design updates